dhananjaygr/Revoking-of-the-Image/Production/Production.md

 ### Implementation

-When a user clicks an image in the Lab Guide, the zoomed image should open on the **same page**, providing an enhanced view without launching a separate window.
+When a user clicks an image in the Lab Guide, the zoomed image should open on the same page, providing an enhanced view without launching a separate window.

 ### Inject Key for the Lab Guide URL